-- 4. What is the relationship between an electromagnetic wave's wavelength and frequency?
-How about between the energy of a photon and its frequency/wavelength? - $c = \lambda f$, where c is the speed of light, f is the frequency, and λ is the wavelength. - E = hf, or $E = hc/\lambda$, where h is Planck's constant. - 5.
-What is the Doppler Effect, and how does it apply to light? - The Doppler Effect is a feature of all waves.
+- What is the relationship between an electromagnetic wave's wavelength and frequency?
+How about between the energy of a photon and its frequency/wavelength? - 1. $c = \lambda f$, where c is the speed of light, f is the frequency, and λ is the wavelength. - 2.
+E = hf, or $E = hc/\lambda$, where h is Planck's constant. - What is the Doppler Effect, and how does it apply to light? - 1.
+The Doppler Effect is a feature of all waves.
 When an object is moving towards you, any waves it emits "pile up" and their frequency increases.
-When an object is moving away from you, any waves it emits towards you are more spread out and their frequency decreases. - The faster the wave source is moving with respect to you, the larger the effect. - With light, this manifests as blueshifts (moving towards) and redshifts (moving away) i.e., an object moving towards you looks bluer, while an object moving away from you looks redder. - 6.
-What is a spectrum? - It is the light from an object arranged according to wavelength or frequency; i.e., light from an object spread out into its constituent colors. - 7.
-What is special about an electron orbiting an atomic nucleus?
-What are some consequences of this? - Electrons must be in specific orbits around the nucleus with a specific amount of energy.
-They cannot be in arbitrary orbits! - Since atoms absorb and emit light through their electrons, they may only emit or absorb certain wavelengths which correspond to the gaps between energy levels/orbits. - The energy level pattern for each atom is unique; hydrogen has different levels from helium or iron, for example.
-This makes each atom have a different pattern of spectral lines. - 8.
-What are spectral lines? - Spectral lines come in two flavors: emission and absorption. - Emission lines are from electrons in atoms jumping down to a lower energy level and emitting light, and are bright lines of color. - Absorption lines come from electrons absorbing light and jumping to a higher energy level, and are dark.
-E.g., the dark lines in the solar spectrum are absorption lines. - As long as the change in energy level is the same (e.g., from 2nd to 3rd or 3rd to 2nd), the wavelength of emission and absorption lines are identical.
+When an object is moving away from you, any waves it emits towards you are more spread out and their frequency decreases. - 2.
+The faster the wave source is moving with respect to you, the larger the effect. - 3.
+With light, this manifests as blueshifts (moving towards) and redshifts (moving away) i.e., an object moving towards you looks bluer, while an object moving away from you looks redder. - What is a spectrum? - 1.
+It is the light from an object arranged according to wavelength or frequency; i.e., light from an object spread out into its constituent colors. - What is special about an electron orbiting an atmoic nucleus?
+What are some consequences of this? - 1.
+It can only be in certain energy levels; i.e., it may not have any amount of energy it wants. - 2.
+Since atoms absorb and emit light through their electrons, they may only emit or absorb certain wavelengths which correspond to the gaps between enegry levels/orbits. - 3.
+The energy level pattern for each atom is unique; hydrogen has different levels from helium or iron, for example. - What are spectral lines? - 1.
+Spectral lines come in two flavors: emission and absorption. - 2.
+Emission lines are from electrons in atoms jumping down to a lower energy level and emitting light, and are bright lines of color. - 3.
+Absorption lines come electrons absorbing light and jumping to a higher energy level, and are dark.
+E.g., the dark lines in the solar spectrum are absorption lines. - 4.
+As long as the change in energy level in the same (e.g., from 2nd to 3rd or 3rd to 2nd), the wavelength of emission and absorption lines are identical.

-Relativity
+6 Relativity